Invariant manifolds of partially normally hyperbolic invariant manifolds in Banach spaces: Corollaries II: maps case

-\begin{rmk}[Verification of the geometric assumptions \textbf{(A1)} and \textbf{(B1)}] Although the uniform geometric (or more precisely the metric) structure assumption on $ \Sigma $ around $ K $ (i.e. \textbf{(A1)} in \autoref{subsec:main} or \textbf{(B1)} in \autoref{sub:tri}) can be trivially satisfied in the physical practices, unlike the normal hyperbolicity (see \cite{Che18b}), in concrete applications, one usually only knows $ K $ in addition with the uniform trichotomy assumption on $ K $ and the associated splittings $ X = X^{s}_{m} \oplus X^{c}_{m} \oplus X^{u}_{m} $, $ m \in K $; the manifold $ \Sigma $ is unknown in advance.
-Roughly, the partially normal hyperbolicity of $ K $ means that $ T_{m} K \subset X^{c}_{m} $, $ m \in K $; so one should use it to obtain $ \Sigma $. \begin{enumerate}[$ \bullet $] \item As shown in \autoref{thm:geo}, when $ K $ is a compact set and the pair $ (X^c_{m}, X^{h}_{m}) $ has good approximation property (i.e. \emph{property (*)} in \autoref{def:p*}), one can use Whitney extension theorem to get the desired manifold $ \Sigma $.
-If Whitney extension theorem cannot be applied, then one cannot expect such $ \Sigma $ exists.
-Since the property (*) is not extensively studied so far (but see also \autoref{exa:p*}), the direct verification of property (*) would be a difficult task especially when $ X $ is not a Hilbert space and $ X^{c}_{m} $ is not finite-dimensional.
+\begin{rmk}[Verification of geometric assumptions (A1) (B1)] Although the uniform geometric (or more precisely, the metric) structure assumption on $ \Sigma $ near $ K $ (i.e., (A1) in \autoref{subsec:main} or (B1) in \autoref{sub:tri}) can often be trivially satisfied in physical applications, unlike the normal hyperbolicity condition (see \cite{Che18b}), in concrete applications one typically only knows the set $ K $ together with the uniform trichotomy assumption on $ K $ and the associated splittings $ X = X^{s}_{m} \oplus X^{c}_{m} \oplus X^{u}_{m} $, $ m \in K $; the manifold $ \Sigma $ itself is generally unknown a priori.
+Roughly speaking, the partially normal hyperbolicity of $ K $ implies that $ T_{m} K \subset X^{c}_{m} $ for all $ m \in K $, and this condition should be used to construct $ \Sigma $. \begin{enumerate}[$ \bullet $] \item As demonstrated in \autoref{thm:geo}, when $ K $ is a compact set and the pair $ (X^c_{m}, X^{h}_{m}) $ possesses a good approximation property (i.e., \emph{property (*)} as defined in \autoref{def:p*}), one can employ the Whitney extension theorem to obtain the desired manifold $ \Sigma $.
+If the Whitney extension theorem is not applicable, then the existence of such a manifold $ \Sigma $ cannot be expected.
+Since property (*) has not been extensively studied to date (though see also \autoref{exa:p*}), its direct verification presents a challenging task, particularly when $ X $ is not a Hilbert space and $ X^{c}_{m} $ is infinite-dimensional.